ibininja/Trending-Words-Retriever/README.md

 # Trending-Words-Retriever
-This console program scan a given document to retrieve mostly used keywords.
-This to be used to analyze what trending posting contain what words to; see what has what impact.
+This console program scans a given document to retrieve mostly used keywords.
+This to be used to analyze what trending posts contain what words; to see what has what impact.

 How To run:
 All files to use to be in the same directory.